 In September 2017 a 42 year lease agreement was signed between Randwick City Council and the NSW National Parks and Wildlife Service allowing Randwick City Council to manage the sites.
 Bare Island continues to be managed by the NSW National Parks and Wildlife Service.

-Randwick City Council open the Museum on Wednesdays 10am-2pm and Saturdays and Sundays 10am – 4pm.
+Randwick City Council open the Museum on Wednesdays and Fridays 10am-2pm and Saturdays and Sundays 10am – 4pm.
 Their contact telephone number is 9093 6190 and email: firstname.lastname@example.org

 Randwick City Council manages the area under the direction of the La Perouse Headland Trust, according to requirements set out in the Kamay Botany Bay Plan of Management, the La Perouse Headland Conservation Plan of Management*, and the Draft Interpretation, Landscape and Architectural Plan, and in consultation with a range of stakeholders.